-The patent application provides a fair amount of detail about how such a system would work, and it does seem to provide a compelling reason for more businesses with physical locations that people can visit to make sure that they are in Google Maps.
+The patent application provides a fair amount of detail about how such a system would work.
+It seems to provide a compelling reason for more businesses with physical locations that people can visit to make sure they are in Google Maps.

 Imagine if you love visiting museums, shopping at antique stores, and enjoy eating Ethiopian food.
-Add “Visit Museum,” “Buy antiques,” and “Find Ethiopian Restaurant” to a task list on your mobile phone, and under the system described in this patent filing, your navigation system should tell you when you’re driving near or past one or the other, and give you the chance to visit (and directions as well).
+Add “Visit Museum,” “Buy antiques,” and “Find Ethiopian Restaurant” to a task list on your mobile phone.
+Then, under the system described in this patent filing, your navigation system should tell you when you’re driving near or past one or the other and give you the chance to visit (and directions as well).

 That is, as long as those places are listed in Google Maps.